ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

 ---

-2. Write a function that takes in a list/ array of numbers and returns an array with only the prime numbers from the original list/ array.
+2. [Prime Numbers] Write a function that takes in a list/ array of numbers and returns an array with only the prime numbers from the original list/ array.
 If there are no primes, it returns an empty list.

    ```python
    def is_prime(n):